home-assistant/home-assistant.io/source/_components/spaceapi.markdown

 ## {% linkable_title Examples %}

-In this section you find some real life examples of how to use this component.
+In this section you find some real-life examples of how to use this component.

 ### {% linkable_title Eastermundigen %}